shubhbansal44/Instagram-Insights-AI-Agent/README.md

 ---

 ## How It Works
-1. **Input**: Users provide a dataset containing Instagram post details and specific questions or post IDs.
+1. **Input**: Users provide a dataset containing social media post details and specific questions or post IDs.
 2. **Processing**: The agent processes the input and retrieves relevant data using advanced retrieval tools.
-3. **Output**: Insights and recommendations are generated based on the retrieved data, enabling users to optimize their Instagram content and engagement strategies.
+3. **Output**: Insights and recommendations are generated based on the retrieved data, enabling users to optimize their social media content and engagement strategies.

 ---